 ● changes in beneficiaries

 How to have the conversation with the least stress and emotional strain

 Money is a sticky subject for most people.
 Before you engage your parent or parents, take some time to work through your own feelings about the situation.

 Step 2: Extend the invitation (and prepare to be patient)

 Once you’ve prepared yourself, you can simply invite your parents to talk.
 The key is to be respectful and let them know that your motivation comes from wanting the best for them.
 One of the scariest parts of getting on in years is losing control of things, so once you’ve extended the invitation to talk, be patient.
 You may have been thinking about this for a while, but it may be a completely new idea to them.
 Give them time to process.

-Approach your parents during the most stress-free time possible.
-In other words, don’t try to do this over the holiday dinner table or when you’re all in the middle of some crisis.
-Also, in most cases, brevity is your friend.
+In most cases, brevity is your friend.
 Don’t try to get everything out in one, long talk.
 Break things up over time.
-Tackle one piece of the conversation at a time so it’s not overwhelming.
+Tackle one piece of the conversation at a time so it’s not so overwhelming.

-It’s also a good idea to engage any one of our Connecticut elder law and estate planning attorneys who can help guide you through all the options and choose the legal structure that is most appropriate for your family.
-No one says you have to navigate this difficult conversation or process on your own.
+Finally, no one says you have to navigate this difficult conversation or process on your own.
+Any one of our Connecticut elder law and estate planning attorneys can guide you through all the options and choose the legal structure that is most appropriate for your family.